rvickram/Movie-Recommendations/README.md

 - Metacritic score
 - Metacritic user score
 - Using these, the model finds pairwise cosine_similarities between every TV Show in the database.
 Combining the top 30 most similar with a weighted average of IMDB and metacritic scores gives an overall recommendation score.

+## Web Scraper
+The web scraper uses the BeautifulSoup python library.
+It parses data to a CSV file, which is then used by the machine learning process.